Photoshop loses some of its color collection. You will have to pay to use the fancy ones again colors of Pantone in Photoshop.

 Of course, there are always difficulties when we move away from industry standards, but then, if we all did it together, those problems would disappear very quickly.

-If you need or want to stick with Adobe projects, then another tip that suggests Print Week is to back up your Pantone libraries and then re-import them in any Adobe software update that will remove them.
+If you need or want to stick with Adobe projects, then another tip that suggests Print Week is to back up your Pantone libraries and then import them back into each information of the Adobe software that will remove them.
 If it's already too late find a friend who has already done it.

 There's a good chance this trick will work since Pantone colors are saved as .ACB files, just like the rest of Photoshop colors.